 Eat + Drink

-If anyone has the inside scoop when it comes to the Ferry Plaza Farmers Market, Lulu Meyer, associate director of market operations at CUESA.
+If anyone has the inside sccop when it comes to the Ferry Plaza Farmers market it's Lulu Meyer, associate director of market operations at CUESA.
 You'll see her at the market, rain or shine.
 Every week, she'll be giving us her short list for the market—just in time for Saturday shopping.
-Go to cuesa.org for more information about farmers, seasonality and goings-on.
+Go to cuesa.org for more information about farmers, what's in season and market goings-on.